hikogui/hikogui/docs/code_style.md

 Two phase construction
 ----------------------

-When a polymorphic class needs to polymorphic initialization and destruction it should add the following two virtual functions:
+When a polymorphic class needs polymorphic initialization and destruction it should add the following two virtual functions:

  - virtual void `init()`